adamsyah24/inventoryEndee/Readme.md

-This application using Wordpress inventory.endeecom.co.id
+This application using Wordpress https://inventory.endeecom.co.id